 This tool was developed by the WebAIM (Web Accessibility In Mind) team at Utah State University.
 It evaluates a variety of issues across 6 different areas:

-• Features highlight important areas of your website like featured images, whether or not they have alternative text, and ways you are already making your website accessible like skip links and element languages.
+- Features highlight critical areas of your website like featured images, whether they have alternative text, and ways you are already making your website accessible like skip links and element languages.

 Finally, Take A Step Back

-The final tool that I always recommend using on a regular basis is the most simple, but frequently overlooked.
+The final tool that I always recommend using on a regular basis is the simplest, but most frequently overlooked.
 Drumroll… the search engine results pages!
 Go to Google, Bing, and Yahoo.
-Run searches on your business’ name, your url, some of the top keywords you are targeting.
+Run searches on your business’ name, your URL, some of the top keywords you are targeting.
 You’d be amazed at what you can learn from performing this basic searches.

 At the end of all of this, you will probably have a lot of work to do.
 However, you will have a holistic look at your website’s ability to perform both on search engines and for your customers.
 Having this information is probably more than many of your competitors, and a great way to start the new year!